 Ruby

-Windows doesn’t come with Ruby, so I’m going to install it.
-It’s not that I program with it, but I need it to run Bundler and Jekyll to work on my blog locally (más info aquí).
-Ruby is an interpreted, reflective, object-oriented programming language, created by Japanese programmer Yukihiro “Matz” Matsumoto, who began working on Ruby in 1993 and presented it publicly in 1995.
+Windows doesn’t ship Ruby, so I install it.
+Not that I program in it, but I need it to run Bundler and Jekyll for working on my blog locally (more info here).
+Ruby is an interpreted, reflective, object-oriented programming language created by Japanese programmer Yukihiro “Matz” Matsumoto, who began work on Ruby in 1993 and presented it publicly in 1995.

 Node.js

-Node.js is a server-side JavaScript runtime environment that allows creating fast, scalable, and asynchronous server applications.
+Node.js is a server-side JavaScript runtime for building fast, scalable, asynchronous server apps.
 I use it for backend projects, microservices, or command-line tools written in JS/TS.

-- I install the LTS (Long Term Support) version for greater stability.
+- Install the LTS (Long Term Support) version for stability.

 npm, Node’s package manager.